 Abigail Ross Hopper, president and CEO of The Solar Energy Industries Association issued a statement on the bill: “We are heartened to see Congress step up to provide Americans with some relief after our country has been mired in a public health and economic disaster.
 Over the next few years, we have an opportunity to build a stronger, more reliable, and more equitable American energy economy and the action Congress is taking today is a helpful down payment.”

-If you’re ready to take advantage of this valuable tax extension, contact us today to go solar!
+If you’re ready to take advantage of this valuable tax extension, get a free solar quote today!